Fares-Nawi/Web-app-Record-screen/README.md

 this app allowed you to Sing-in/Sing-up in real database "Mongodb" and Record your screen and download the recorded video

-// there some steps not completed yet like two-step-atho email
+there are some steps not completed yet like two-step-atho email